 Check the Lighting

 Older people need good and consistent levels of lighting to be able to see more clearly as they move around their home.
 Check your parents’ current lights and see if you can improve the lighting by putting in brighter bulbs or even getting an electrician to put in some new lights.
+This would be an ideal time for the electrician to check that all of the switches and sockets are in good electrical repair at this point too.
 You could also look at getting some of the light switches moved to easier to reach locations on the wall.
 The décor is another thing to consider when looking at lighting, as dark coloured walls can make a room darker.
 It can be a good idea to repaint walls and ceilings in white or another light colour to help reflect light better.

 Modify the Bathroom